Samuelsen1/Tech-Writing-Samples/README.md

 **Welth** is a user-friendly platform that helps users manage health conditions using information from the World Health Organization (WHO).
 The platform allows users to track symptoms, order prescribed medications, monitor medication intake, book nearby medical appointments, and manage ongoing health conditions.
 It is designed for patients, caregivers, doctors, and all users above the age of 16.

 ## 2. Create an account
-1. Go to Google Playstore (Android) or App Store (iOS).
+1. Go to Google Play Store (Android) or App Store (iOS).
 2. Install the Welth app.
 3. Create an account using username and password.
-_Alternatively, tap 'Continue with Google' to create your account via google._
+_Alternatively, tap 'Continue with Google' to create your account via Google._
 4. Set your default condition(s) on the next pop-up page.
 + _NB: Ensure that the condition is diagnosed by a professional.
 If not, tap 'Only Explore' at the bottom end to access other features._